Kingo Nonaka: Later life

+Nonaka and his spouse, Petra c.
+1930.

-Between 1921 and 1942, he was settled in Baja California.
-He fell in love with a Mexican nurse named Petra García Ortega and married her.
-They ended up having five children.
+Nonaka married nurse Petra García Ortega in 1915.
+They had five children.
+Between 1921 and 1942, they settled in Baja California.
 He opened two photo studios in Tijuana and became a naturalized citizen in 1924.
 During this era, Nonaka's photography showed a different side of the Tijuana area, which up to that point was focused on tourism.
 Focusing on cultural, civic, and sports events and on the changes Tijuana underwent, from small town to a larger city.
 He donated more than 300 photos of early Tijuana to the Archivo Histórico y la Sociedad de Historia de Tijuana.

+He also worked on contract and later full-time for the Tijuana police department, including forensic photography and criminal investigation.

-As a result of World War II tensions, Nonaka and other Japanese Mexicans living in northwest Mexico were forced to move to Mexico City on orders from President Lázaro Cárdenas.
-He was a founding member of the Instituto Nacional de Cardiología.
+As a result of World War II tensions, President Lázaro Cárdenas ordered the relocation of people of Japanese ancestry from Mexico’s Pacific and northern states inland to Mexico City.
+Nonaka and his family complied.
+In Mexico City, he continued medical interests and became one of the founding members of the Instituto Nacional de Cardiología.
 He died in 1977 and is interred in the Panteón Jardín, Mexico City.